-• The chaplains may ride along on a regular basis, in their assigned area, with approval from the station

-- Any sworn officer or other Department employee may contact a chaplain for services with the assurance that communications shall be considered privileged and confidential. - The Volunteer Chaplain Program shall report to the Assistant Sheriff, Human Resource Services Bureau.
+- The chaplains may ride along on a regular basis, in their assigned area, with approval from the station commander or his/her designee. - Any sworn officer or other Department employee may contact a chaplain for services with the assurance that communications shall be considered privileged and confidential. - The Volunteer Chaplain Program shall report to the Assistant Sheriff, Human Resource Services Bureau.
 A staff members from that bureau shall be assigned to coordinate the activities of the Volunteer Chaplain Program in conjunction with the Senior Chaplain.
 These activities shall include: Scheduling meeting rooms and preparing meeting agendas;